woman sleeping comfortably

-Melatonin is widely regarded as an important hormone that helps regulate and synchronize sleep rhythm, including sleep-wake timing [1] and seasonal rhythmicity aspects across vertebrates.
-It also has lesser-known (but very important) roles as an antioxidant [2].
+Melatonin is widely recognized as an essential hormone that controls and balances sleep rhythm such as sleep-wake timing [1] and seasonal rhythmicity in vertebrates.
+It has also been studied for its effects on testosterone levels, especially in adult males.
+In addition, it has a lesser-known (but very important) role as an antioxidant [2].
 We have touched briefly on melatonin in a previous article about sleep hormones and their effect on the GABA system here.

 Sleep is of fundamental importance for anabolic processes that repair and rejuvenate the body overnight.
-It has also been described as neuroprotective, whereby the brain cleanses itself of damaging free radicals and reorganizes itself.
-If sleep is impaired, as it is in conditions such as insomnia, this process cannot optimally take place, leading to negative changes in cognition, behavior, and judgement [3].
+It has also been described as neuroprotective, whereby the brain cleanses itself of damaging free radicals and reorganizes itself, specifically via the brain’s glymphatic system.
 Research in rodents has shown that sleep depletion causes cellular damage that can potentially lead to errors in replication and metabolic abnormalities [4].
-For more information on why we sleep, you can read here.
+Impaired sleep, seen in conditions like insomnia, leads to negative changes in cognition, behavior, and/or judgment [3].
+For more information on why we sleep, read here.

-Insomnia is a condition that affects around 30% of the population to some degree, and there seems to be consensus across nations for this percentage [5,6].
-In brief, insomnia describes difficulty in getting to sleep, staying asleep, and achieving restful sleep.
-It is associated with co-morbidities such as diabetes, and therefore represents a significant public health challenge [7].
+Insomnia is a condition that affects around 30% of the population and there seems to be consensus across nations for this percentage [5,6].
+Insomnia describes difficulty in getting to sleep, staying asleep, and achieving restful sleep.
+It is associated with co-morbidities such as diabetes, sleep apnea, and medication side effects (to name just a few), and therefore represents a significant public health challenge [7].

-In this article, we will investigate melatonin and its functions, the rationale for supplementation, as well as possible risks and contraindications for its use.
+In this article, we will investigate melatonin, the rationale for supplementation, as well as possible risks and contraindications for its use.

 What is Melatonin and How Does it Work?

-Melatonin, or 5-methoxy-N-acetyltryptamine, is secreted from the pineal gland deep within the brain [8].
+Melatonin, or 5-methoxy-N-acetyltryptamine, is secreted from the pineal gland deep within the brain (although this is not the only place… see below) [8].
 It was originally discovered and isolated from the pineal glands of cows in 1958 by Aaron Lerner [9].

-It is mainly synthesized by cells in the pineal gland from tryptophan, an essential amino acid.
-Tryptophan is biosynthesized to serotonin, after which enzymes within the pineal gland transform serotonin into melatonin [10], which is then released into circulation to reach central and peripheral target tissues.
+Melatonin is derived from the essential amino acid tryptophan.
+Tryptophan is biosynthesized to serotonin, after which enzymes within the pineal gland transform serotonin into melatonin [10], which is then released into circulation to reach central and peripheral tissues.

 Melatonin exerts its action on circadian rhythms such as the sleep-wake rhythm, neuroendocrine rhythms, or body temperature cycle due to its effects on MT1 and MT2 receptors [11-13].